Winter picnics: hot food ideas and recipes

 - a few pieces of orange peel

-Put all the ingredients into a pan and simmer gently for about ten minutes.
+Put all the ingredients into a pan and simmer gently for 10 minutes.
 Carefully remove the cinnamon, cloves and peel, and pour the liquid into a flask.

 Credit: Ben Lee / WTML

-A hearty snack will soon chase away the chill and help boost flagging energy levels.
-One-pot meals, like stews, will keep warm in a food flask.
-You can also make something that's easy to eat on the move like filled pitta breads or hot dogs.
+A hearty snack will chase away the chill and help boost flagging energy levels.
+One-pot meals like stews, curries or mac and cheese will keep warm in a food flask.
+You can also make something that's easy to eat on the move, like filled pitta breads or hot dogs.

 Chilli pitta pockets

-Cook up a chilli and put it in a food flask to keep warm.
-When you're ready to eat, open your pitta halves so they form pockets and pour some chilli into them.
-It’s a tasty alternative to a sandwich and you don’t need to take bowls and spoons with you.
+Cook up a chilli and fill up a food flask.
+When you're ready to eat, open some pitta halves so they form pockets and pour chilli into them.
+It’s a tasty alternative to a sandwich and you don’t need to take bowls and spoons out on your walk.

-Kids love hot dogs, and you’ll find they taste even better outdoors.
 Cook some tinned hot dog sausages at home, then put them in a food flask topped up with just-boiled water to keep them warm.
-When you're hungry, carefully fish out the hot dogs and pop them inside bread rolls.
-(Remember to pat the sausages dry with some kitchen roll first to stop your bread getting soggy.)
+When you're hungry, carefully fish out the sausages and pop them inside bread rolls – remember to pat the sausages dry with some kitchen roll first to stop your bread getting soggy.
 Add your favourite sauce and tuck in.

 This family favourite is another meal that works well outdoors.
-Keep baked potatoes warm for a couple of hours by wrapping them in foil and bundling them up in tea towels.
-Add hot baked beans and grated cheese.
-They'll have never tasted so good!
+Wrap piping hot baked potatoes in foil, then bundle them up in tea towels and they'll stay warm for a couple of hours.
+Add hot baked beans and grated cheese when you're ready to eat – they'll have never tasted so good!

 Credit: Michael Heffernan / WTML